 - During the school year the U of M offer a walking home escort service.
 Simply dial 624-WALK.
 For more information: UMN Campus Escort Service

-- Avoid carry excess money when going out and extra credit cards or identification.
+- Avoid carrying excess money, credit cards, or identification when going out.
 If you are robbed you do not want to lose everything you have at once.
-Also have a list or photocopies of all your identification in a safe place just in case something happens.
+It is also a good idea to keep photocopies of all your identification in a safe place just in case something happens.

 - Always carry enough change with you to make a phone call or take a bus or taxi.

-- Do not leave any valuables—your backpack, purse, or books, unattended.
+- Do not leave any valuables—your backpack, purse, or cellphone—unattended.

 - Avoid going to ATMs at night and by yourself.
 It makes you an easy target for robberies.